mooreatv/MAMA-multiboxing/README.md

 ## What does it do ?

+**Right now M.A.M.A relies on my DynamicBoxer for most of the functionality and isn't yet very _useful_ by itself, please check it out LATER/after you see the first Released file**

+_Input on feature prioritization is most welcome!_

 Mama ensures your multiboxing or dual boxing team can:

 - Invite your team including automatically convert to raid as needed (for more than 5 characters)